kudobuilder/kuttl/keps/0006-lifecycle.md

 3. tests - the mechanism for lifecycle hooks already exists for test through the creative use of testsetups.
 If a test needs to run an activity prior to the start of a test, it is possible to have a TestStep file with the defined activities as the first index files or "after" defined as the last indexed test step file.

 Based on this proposal, KUTTL will read a kuttl-test.yaml configuration at startup via a `--config` flag or in the CWD.
 It will establish the collection of testsuites, define the default values (timeout) and run pre-testsuite-collection activities.
 It will fetch the first testsuite (as an example `operators/kafka`) and determine if `operators/kafka/kuttl-test.yaml` file exists.
 If it does, it will read this file (control plane or testdir information will be ignored), it will run pre-testsuite activities and establish new defaults (timeout).
 KUTTL will then cycle through all the tests running each test in a non specified order.
 At the conclusion of running all the tests of a testsuite, the post-testsuite activities will run.
 Following this the next testsuite will be processed in the same way.

+The order of the lifecycle hooks is defined as:
+1. CRDS
+2. Manifests
+3. Commands
+4. Apply
+5. Delete

+This consist with the existing lifecycle management.
+There is an alternative proposls for allowing flexity of order in the [Alternatives](#Alternatives).
+The only difference between CRD and Manifests is that the CRD file(s) must contain CRD types and there is a system wait for the CRD to be realized in the cluster.

 **note:** it could be extremely useful to have a list of pre and post activities that are shared across phases.